Bhargav19-root/docs/links/link-preview.md

 ### Preview Before Sharing

 **Built-in Preview:**
-- LinkUTM shows preview as you edit
+- linkutm shows preview as you edit
 - See how it will appear on social media
 - Adjust in real-time
 - No need to share publicly to test